aws-samples/amazon-cognito-vue-workshop/docs/API-Deploy.md

 The last thing to do is update your code to point to your API Gateway endpoint you deployed.

 Go back to your Cloud9 code editor, and open the following file **src/store/contacts/actions.js**.
-Locate the following section in your source code:
+Locate the following section at the top of your source code:

 ### Code Snippet